OfficeDev/office-js-docs-pr/docs/excel/excel-data-types-concepts.md

 Each data type uses a JSON metadata schema designed for that type.
 This defines the [CellValueType](/javascript/api/excel/excel.cellvaluetype) of the data and additional information about the cell, such as `basicValue`, `numberFormat`, or `address`.
 Each `CellValueType` has properties available according to that type.
 For example, the `webImage` type includes the [altText](/javascript/api/excel/excel.webimagecellvalue#altText) and [attribution](/javascript/api/excel/excel.webimagecellvalue#attribution) properties.
 The following sections show JSON code samples for the formatted number value, entity value, and web image data types.

 The JSON metadata schema for each data type also includes one or more readonly properties that are used when calculations encounter incompatible scenarios, such as a version of Excel that doesn't meet the minimum build number requirement for the data types feature.
 The property `basicType` is part of the JSON metadata of every data type, and it's always a readonly property.
+The `basicType` property is used as a fallback when the data type isn't supported or is formatted incorrectly.

 ## Formatted number values

 The [FormattedNumberCellValue](/javascript/api/excel/excel.formattednumbercellvalue) object enables Excel add-ins to define a `numberFormat` property for a value.
 Once assigned, this number format travels through calculations with the value and can be returned by functions.

 The following JSON code sample shows the complete schema of a formatted number value.
 The `myDate` formatted number value in the code sample displays as **1/16/1990** in the Excel UI.
-If minimum compatibility requirements aren't met, calculations use the `basicValue` in place of the formatted number.
+If the minimum compatibility requirements for the data types feature aren't met, calculations use the `basicValue` in place of the formatted number.

 ```json
 // This is an example of the complete JSON of a formatted number value.